bitrix24/b24restdocs/api-reference/landing/user-blocks/landing-repo-register.md

 When adding, a check is performed.
 If a block with the given code already exists in the system, it will be removed.

 The method may return an error about dangerous content in the block.
-In this case, you need to first check the content being registered using the method [landing.repo.checkContent](./landing-repo-check-content.md).
+In this case, it is necessary to first check the content being registered using the method [landing.repo.checkContent](./landing-repo-check-content.md).

-When developing a new block or modifying an existing one, you may need to see changes faster than re-adding the block or using the RESET flag allows.
+When developing a new block or modifying an existing one, it may be necessary to see changes faster than re-adding the block or using the RESET flag allows.
 It is recommended to use the method [landing.block.updatecontent](../block/methods/landing-block-update-content.md) for these purposes.
 This method sends arbitrary content to the block and displays changes almost "on the fly."
 Once development is complete, the developer can finalize the registration.

-This method is suitable only for changing content.
-When changing the manifest, the block needs to be re-registered (without re-adding it to the page).
+The method is suitable only for changing content.
+When modifying the manifest, the block needs to be re-registered (without re-adding it to the page).

 ## Parameters